donutdellsprinkles/donutdellsprinkles/README.md

 - Currently learning the art of programming
 - VERY inactive due to academic life
 - # Skills; CSS and HTML
 - I have a respecatble amount of experience in HTML and CSS.
-They are the most simple langauges to learn out there but being able to put both languages into good use is something not done quite correctly.
-HTML and CSS were made to flow together and in order to allow the natural flow of these two languages together you must have a substanial amount of knowledge on how both of them function which I can confidently say I have understood.
+I am perfectly capable of combining both languages together in order to create fully functioning and maintainable websites!
+-
 - For the past year I have been working on HTML and CSS, if you are interested to see what have I created you can check my repositories.
 I will upload my past work sometime soon.
 - # Preferences
 - <img src="https://cdn.vox-cdn.com/thumbor/5pEa36thZLseTI18tAVTxA7fazc=/1400x1050/filters:format(jpeg)/cdn.vox-cdn.com/uploads/chorus_asset/file/13443468/ss_591536b1d638f947111d9772318a10b1cb57e8ae.jpg">